-Cox does have data limits with their internet.
-Each month you will have a data usage limit of 1,024 GB or 1 TB.
+Cox internet does have data limits with their internet.
+Each month you will have a data usage limit of 1.25 TB.
 This limit is the same for all of Cox’s plans.

 It’s not too hard to reach those limits.
 If you stream high definition videos for around 400 hours, you would easily blow through the data cap.
 That’s actually a lot of streaming hours, but if you’re on a Netflix binge-fest, the hours add up quickly.
 You could also reach the limit if you stream a lot of Hulu or video games.